talolard/talolard.github.com/_posts/2016-08-02-tips-for-starting-with-aws-lambda.md

 # Intro

 ## What is lambda
 Side projects are my way of learning new technologies.
-One that I've been anxious to try is AWS Lambda and I finnaly got the chance.
+One that I've been anxious to try is AWS Lambda and I finaly got the chance.
 There is always room for improvement, but this post will focus on the things that make Lambda a great service in my opinion.

 For the uninitiated, Lambda is a service that allows you to essentially upload a function and AWS will make sure the hardware is there to run it.
-You pay for the compute time in hundred milisecond increments instead of by the hour, and you can run as many copies of your lambda function as needed.
+You pay for the compute time in hundred millisecond increments instead of by the hour, and you can run as many copies of your lambda function as needed.

 You can think of Lambda as the natural extension to containers.
 Containers (like Docker) allow you to easily deploy multiple workloads to a fleet of servers, you no longer deploy to the server, you deploy to the fleet and if there is enough room in the fleet your container runs.
 Lambda takes this one step further by abstracting away the management of the underlying server fleet and containerization.
 You just upload code, AWS containerizes it and puts it on their fleet.